PitkinCounty/GDAL-TIF-Compressor/README.md

 # GDAL-TIF-Compressor
-Java desktop app that iterates through an input directory and compresses any TIF files into an output directory using the python command 'gdal_translate'.
+This java desktop app iterates through an INPUT directory and compresses any TIF files into an OUTPUT directory using the python command 'gdal_translate'.

-## Prerequisites / Minimum System Requirements:
-  OSGeo4W
-  Python?
-  Windows 7

-Notes:
-This release is in-process

-(below is from the GDoc; needs formatting)

-## GDAL-TIF-Compressor    Documentation
+## Getting Started
-### Executive Summary
-The Geospatial Data Abstraction Library (GDAL) is a computer software library for reading and writing raster and vector geospatial data formats, and is released under the permissive X/MIT style free software license by the Open Source Geospatial Foundation.
-The GDAL_Translator is a custom Java application developed by the Pitkin County BITS Department.
-This application implements the ‘gdal_translate’ command (from the GDAL library) to compress TIFF aerial imagery.
+GDAL is a library for reading and writing raster and vector geospatial data formats.
+This GDAL_Translator is a custom Java application developed by the Pitkin County BITS Department.
+This application implements the ‘gdal_translate’ command (from GDAL).
 The GDAL_Translator loops through a user-defined input directory (non-recursive), compressing each TIFF file into the specified output directory using the original filename (up to an optional maximum number of files).
 The GUI will be responsive while the command executes, which takes ~1 min per file.
-This compression reduces the TIFF file size by approximately 95%, with minimal degradation of the image, making aerial tiles easier to deploy to end-users.
+This compression reduces the TIFF file size by approximately 95%.

-A common use case for this application is for processing large image sets from a fly-over or reducing a TIFF file to share.
-Typical users include the Pitkin County GIS Department (i.e. Mary Lackner).
+A common use case for this application is for processing large image sets from a fly-over or reducing a TIFF file for distribution.
+Typical users include the Pitkin County GIS Department.

-## User Guide
+### Prerequisites / Minimum System Requirements:
+  Geospatial Data Abstraction Library (GDAL)
+  Python?
+  Windows 7?

 ### Install / Run the Application
-Before trying to run this application, the user must make sure the system requirements have been met, including prerequisite software (see “Version Info”).
+Make sure the system requirements have been met, including prerequisite software (see “Version Info”).

 The Java Application is distributed as a JAR file (see icon on right).
 Users running Windows based operating systems can double click this file to run the application.
 Once the application is running, the user can follow the process defined below to use the GDAL_Translator.

+## User Guide

-Using the Application (SOP)
+## Using the Application (SOP)
 Users can modify the following parameters within the GUI prior to clicking the ‘Translate’ button:
 Where the uncompressed images can be found (Input Directory) Where the compressed images should be sent (Output Directory)